anima-wg/brski-cloud/anima-brski-cloud.md

 This entire work is an update to {{BRSKI}}.

-Specifically, it extends {{BRSKI, Section 2.7}} to describe describes how a Pledge MAY contact a well-known URI of a Cloud Registrar if a local Registrar cannot be discovered or if the Pledge is deployed in a network that does not include a local Registrar.
+Specifically, it extends {{BRSKI, Section 2.7}} to describe describes how a Pledge may contact a well-known URI of a Cloud Registrar if a local Registrar cannot be discovered or if the Pledge is deployed in a network that does not include a local Registrar.

 This kind of non-network onboarding is sometimes called "Application Onboarding", as the purpose is typically to deploy a credential that will be used by the device in its intended use.
 For instance, a SIP {{?RFC3261}} phone might have a client certificate to be used with a SIP proxy.

 This document updates [BRSKI] by clarifying operations that are left out of scope in {{BRSKI}}.
 Two modes of operation are specified in this document.
-The Cloud Registrar MAY redirect the Pledge to the owner's Registrar, or the Cloud Registrar MAY issue a voucher to the Pledge that includes the domain of the owner's Enrollment over Secure Transport {{!RFC7030}} (EST) server.
+The Cloud Registrar can choose between redirecting the Pledge to the owner's Registrar, or it may issue a voucher to the Pledge that includes the domain of the owner's Enrollment over Secure Transport {{!RFC7030}} (EST) server.

 ## Terminology